 “No, you don’t have to worry about that—she’s still living tenaciously.”

-“Ahh, I’m glad” Hand on her chest, Terra let out a sigh of relief.
+“Ahh, I’m glad.”
+Hand on her chest, Terra let out a sigh of relief.
 “So, you trained on the ship with her until you were 15...?”

 “...Yeah.”
 Diode slowly nodded in response.

-Curious, Terra's gaze scanned the girl's profile.
+Curious, Terra's scanned the girl's profile.
 Diode blinked restlessly, as if being needled by it.
+Pushing her plate back, she asked, “Terra-san, are you going to eat too?”

 “Oh, yes, of course,” Terra replied.

-The light orange meat on the plate had been drizzled in olive-like oil and served to be made into a roll.
-As she rolled it up and ate it, Terra tilted her head to the side and thought, ‘Hm?
-Why was our previous conversation cut short in the middle?
+The light orange meat on the plate had been drizzled in olive-like oil and was served to be made into a roll.
+As she rolled it up and ate, Terra tilted her head to the side and wondered.
+Hm?
+Why did she cut our previous conversation short in the middle?

 “Really?”
 Terra’s interest was piqued.
 “So, how did it go over there?”